9dots/get-coding-curricula/k-2/kindergarten/lesson-plans/lesson-8/lesson.md

 <iconp type='question'>Why did you try that?</iconp>

 - [ ] **Explain** that missing lines of code are bugs.
 >>"In this challenge the bug was that a line of code was missing.
-The PixelBot was supposed to move up 3 times and paint, but it only moved up 2 times.
-To fix it we simply had to add another up block before the paint block at the end.
+The PixelBot was supposed to move up 2 times and paint, but it moved up 2 times and didn't paint the square.
+To fix it we had to add another paint block at the end.
 Missing lines of code are a common bug we will find in our PixelBot code."

 - [ ] **Introduce** the PixelBot Playlist.
 >>"In today's challenges we are going to debug by adding code that is missing.
 Just like you did in this first challenge."

 - [ ] **Model** debugging challenge 2 in the playlist by using the stepper tool to find the spot where code is missing.
->>"This code is supposed to make the PixelBot paint a square 3 spaces to the right.
-When I run the code the PixelBot paints a square 2 spaces to the right.
+>>"This code is supposed to make the PixelBot paint a square 2 spaces to the right.
+When I run the code the PixelBot moves 2 spaces to the right but it does not paint.
 I can reset my PixelBot and use the yellow stepper button to step through my code one line at a time.
-It looks like each step works but there is a missing step to the right before the square it needs to paint.
-I can add a line of code by putting my cursor before the paint block and adding a right move."
+It looks like each step works but there is a missing paint block at the end.
+To fix it I put my cursor at the end and add the paint block."

 ## 4. Elaborate/Evaluate: PixelBot Playlist (10 min)
 **Location:** Desks